love. week fifteen.

 The monk, lounging gracefully atop his misty mountain, gazes peacefully out across a restless earth.
 The priest, in his virginal innocence, lends a helping hand to his tired and hungry neighbors.
 The artist, in her secluded studio, shapes a chaotic and brutal world into a sublime expression of beauty and coherence.

-Each, in their own way, disentangle themself from the struggles, torments, and confusions of ordinary life, and attempt to establish for themself a tightrope upon which, if they balance well enough, they might transcend it all.
+Each, in their own way, disentangle themself from the struggles, torments, and confusions of ordinary life, and attempts to erect a bridge upon which, if they balance well enough, they might transcend it all.

 But I… I say ‘yes!’ to toil as well as to grace, I say ‘yes!’ to grief as well as to intimacy, I say ‘yes!’ to chaos as well as to beauty.
-Far too much fertile ground is lost in hasty retreat before the torments of the world.
-For those who crouch behind fortifications and take shelter amongst snowy peaks will never know the devilish joys and melancholic smiles that are hidden in plain sight.
-On the contrary, they've assigned themselves with the task of designing their own prison, where, like the ancient Pharaohs, they wish to remain willfully entombed even while still alive.
+Far too much ground is lost in our all too hasty retreat before the demons of the world.
+Those who crouch behind fortifications and take shelter amongst snowy peaks will never know the devilish joys and melancholic smiles that are hidden in plain sight.
+On the contrary, they've assigned themselves with the task of designing their own prison, where, like the ancient Pharaohs, they wish to remain willfully entombed even while alive.

 This, here, now, is life.
 I choose to embrace life, fully, bravely; and through my embrace, love it.
 Homo sum, humani nihil a me alienum puto.
 I am human, and I think nothing human is foreign to me.